SecurityTokenStandard/EIP-Spec/Issue.md

 In order to remain backwards compatible with ERC20 / ERC777 (and other fungible token standards) it is necessary to define what tranche or tranches are used when a `transfer` / `send` operation is executed (i.e. when not explicitly specifying the tranche).

-If the implementation guarantees a small number of possible tranches per owner, it could be reasonable to iterate over all of an owners tranches (using `tranchesOf`).
+If the implementation guarantees a small number of possible tranches per token holder, it could be reasonable to iterate over all of a token holders tranches (using `tranchesOf`).

-The token creator MUST specify a default tranche(s) which is used by the ERC20 / ERC777 functions for all users.
-Each user or operator of a user's full token balance for all tranches MAY change the default tranche of the user.
-The ability for a user to change their default tranche allows them to change the tranche displayed in ERC20 / ERC777 wallets which are not yet ERC-PFT compatible.
+The token creator MUST specify a default tranche(s) which is used by the ERC20 / ERC777 functions for all token holders.
+Each token holder or operator of a token holder's full token balance for all tranches MAY change the default tranche of the token holder.
+The ability for a token holder to change their default tranche allows them to change the tranche displayed in ERC20 / ERC777 wallets which are not yet ERC-PFT compatible.

 Here is a description of the implication for ERC777 functions:
 - `send()` MUST obtain default tranche using `getDefaultTranche()`
 - `operatorSend()` MUST obtain default tranche using `getDefaultTranche()`
 - `burn()` MUST obtain default tranche using `getDefaultTranche()`
 - `operatorBurn()` MUST obtain default tranche using `getDefaultTranche()`
-- `balanceOf()` MUST count the sum of all tranche balances assigned to an owner
+- `balanceOf()` MUST count the sum of all tranche balances assigned to a token holder
 - `totalSupply()` MUST count all tokens tracked by this contract
 - `defaultOperators()` MUST query a list of operators which can operate over all addresses and tranches
 - `authorizeOperator()` MUST authorise an operator for all tranches of `msg.sender`
 - `revokeOperator()` MUST revoke authorisation of an operator previously given for all tranches of `msg.sender`
-- `isOperatorFor()` MUST query whether `_operator` is an operator for all tranches of `_owner`
+- `isOperatorFor()` MUST query whether `_operator` is an operator for all tranches of `_tokenHolder`
 - `event Minted()` and `event MintedByTranche()` MUST be emited for any increases in token supply
 - `event Burned()` and `event BurnedByTranche()` MUST be emited for any decreases in token supply
 - `event AuthorizedOperator()` MUST be emited by `authorizeOperator()`